 WOTUS has continued to be challenged in several federal district courts within the U.S. Improvement has

 occurred under the present administration as to this federal regulation.
 During 2019, a bill has been introduced

 TAXES AND FEES

 SC Tax Reform – Maintain Agribusiness Sales Tax Exemptions/Property Tax Assessments

-As a SC House Tax Policy Review Committee is reviewing South Carolina’s tax code system, including sales tax
+As a result of a SC House Tax Policy Review Committee’s review of South Carolina’s tax code system, including

-these important agribusiness sales tax exemptions and property tax assessments.
+we maintain all agribusiness sales tax exemptions and ag use property tax assessments.

 Agribusiness Trade (State/Federal)

-With the announcement of tariffs on products, this will continue to negatively impact agribusiness operations.
+Several tariffs announced on Chinese products continue to negatively impact agribusiness operations.
+The

-Also, a concern is the China log ban on softwood logs exported from South Carolina and the negative impact on
+China log ban on softwood logs exported from South Carolina continues to have a negative impact on the state’s

 Business License Fees